NifTK/MITK/README.md

    https://github.com/commontk/CTK/pull/603

-4. Branch bug-19255-mitkLookupTablePropertySerializer_Separate_Header_File
+ * Branch bug-19255-mitkLookupTablePropertySerializer_Separate_Header_File

    Commit on niftk branch: 4cf84412f60fd0161fab103ddc20057c97b25e7f

    mitkLookupTableProperty.cpp is split into a header and source file to enable inheritance.

-4. Branch bug-19390-SetDataStorage-arg-check
+ * Branch bug-19390-SetDataStorage-arg-check

    This bug caused crash in the thumbnail viewer when an editor has been closed and re-opened, e.g. because the project has been closed and new image has  been opened.

-5. Branch 4449-clippingplane-revamp
+ * Branch 4449-clippingplane-revamp

    Improvements to make the clipping plane plugin work for surfaces and images, too, not only segmentations.

    MITK bug: 19411

+ * Branch 19339-merge-fix-external-python-projs

+   Fixes to get the Python console work.